 The school has a graduated response to providing help for pupils with SEND.

-This involves provision at a SEND Support level followed if appropriate by a Request to the Student Assessment Team for an Education Health Care Plan Assessment.
+This involves provision at Quality First Teaching level, enhanced by SEND Support level strategies and intervention and followed if appropriate by a Request to the Statutory Assessment Team for an Education Health Care Plan Needs Assessment.